teltploek/pokerclub/README.md

 Using Yeoman, Backbone, Aura JS and PHP/MySQL/Silex for the backend.

+## Thoughts...

+Thinking about moving from bootstrap to topcoat... would also facilitate switch to Stylus *rubbing chin*

-# Next up - in random order
+## Next up - in random order

  * Porthole widget - to emphasize the ones to beat
  * ~~Title widget - to show chosen filter~~